warning Coming soon – PHH Mortgage is changing its name! right arrow

 Request for Single Family Housing Loan Guarantee Form RD 1980-21 is required for all Rural Housing loans (USDA):

-• Form RD 1980-21 must be fully completed by the approved Seller or their authorized representative and by all applicants that will be parties to the Mortgage Note
+• Form RD 1980-21 must be fully completed by the approved Client or their authorized representative and by all applicants that will be parties to the Mortgage Note

-• Must include completed, signed, and dated Seller and applicant certifications page
+• Must include completed, signed, and dated Client and applicant certifications page

 The Federal Emergency Management Agency (FEMA) announces Presidentially declared major disasters and emergencies.
 The declaration is usually made after the event has already occurred.